nickliu555/Liu-Wedding-Quiz/README.md

 # Liu Wedding Quiz

-A Kahoot-style real-time quiz web app for ~150 wedding guests.
-Guests scan a QR code on the big screen, enter a name on their phone, and answer multiple-choice time-pressured questions.
-A host laptop drives the projector view (lobby, question, live answer distribution, top-5 leaderboard between questions, top-3 podium reveal at the end).
+A Kahoot-style, real-time quiz web app built for 100+ wedding guests.
+Guests scan a QR code, type a name on their phone, and answer multiple-choice, time-pressured questions.
+A host laptop drives the projector view (lobby → question → live answer distribution → top-5 leaderboard between questions → top-3 podium reveal at the end).
 Faster correct answers score more points.

+> Used live at the Liu wedding.

 ## Authoring questions